mahesh-negi/parvej-khan-dev/README.md

 <!--  PROFILE HEADER INTRO (LHS)  -->
 Hello World! 👋

-I'm a versatile **Software Developer** with a passion for creating innovative solutions for both mobile and web platforms.
+I'm a versatile **Software Developer** with a passion for creating innovative solutions for web platforms.

 💻 With a strong foundation in JavaScript, I specialize in crafting seamless user experiences across various technologies.